Operation Blue Star: 5 June

+Most civilian deaths would take place in the adjoining pilgrim rest houses, which would show no signs of direct shelling, corroborating civilian reports of close-range shooting massacres by the army.
+The hands of Sikh male pilgrims were tied by their own turbans as they were beaten and left for dead, or shot.
+Screams were heard from the rest houses by eyewitness accounts, as people were set alight in the rest houses.

 On 5 June the blind head Ragi of the Harmandir Sahib Amrik Singh and Ragi Avtar Singh, were struck by bullets inside of the Harmandir Sahib by the Indian army.
 The army's targeting of the Harmandir Sahib with bullets was in contrast to the alleged restraint stated in the army issued White Paper on 10 July 1984.
 As of 5 June pilgrims who had reached the temple on 3 June were still present hiding in rooms.
-In one room 40-50 persons were huddled together including a six-month-old child during the army's assault.
+In one room 40–50 persons were huddled together including a six-month-old child during the army's assault.
 A female survivor of the assault stated that the army asked people to leave their hiding spots and guaranteed safe passage and water; she recalled seeing the dead bodies of pilgrims who answered the announcements lying in the Parikrama the next morning.

 In the morning, shelling started on the building inside the Harmandir Sahib complex.
 The 9th division launched a frontal attack on the Akal Takht, although it was unable to secure the building.
 The Golden Temple complex had honeycombed tunnel structures.